-If you’ve ever had the opportunity to visit a Nordic or Icelandic style spa, you know the numerous benefits of fully relaxing in an outdoor sauna.
-Sure, a stretch in the sauna at your local gym is a great way to reward yourself after a strenuous workout, but to really capitalize on the experience of a hot/cold therapy cycle (a dip in a cold pool, then hot room, then repeat) an outdoor sauna is the only way to go.
-You won’t need a passport, or even a bathing suit, because with these 10 tips, you’ll be well on your way to sweating it out in your very own outdoor sauna!
+If you’ve ever had the opportunity to visit a Nordic or Icelandic-style spa, you know the numerous benefits of fully relaxing in an outdoor sauna.
+Sure, a stretch in the sauna at your local gym is a great way to reward yourself after a strenuous workout but to capitalize on the experience of a hot/cold therapy cycle (a dip in a cold pool, then the hot room, then repeat) an outdoor sauna is the only way to go.
+For the process of outdoor sauna building, you won’t need a passport, or even a bathing suit, because, with these 10 tips, you’ll be well on your way to sweating it out in your very own outdoor sauna!

 1. Can you Build it?